runtimeverification/evm-semantics/proofs/erc20/README.md

     _:Map
 ```

-The side condition specifies both the minimum and the maximum values of the symbolic values based on their types.
+The side-condition specifies both the minimum and the maximum values of the symbolic values based on their types.

 ```
 requires: